Hopac/Hopac/Docs/Programming.md

 starting from tens of bytes, a program may have millions of jobs on a modern machine at any moment.
-Of course, at any moment, most of those jobs are suspended, because modern machines still only have a few, or at most a few dozen, processors cores.
+Of course, at any moment, most of those jobs are suspended, because modern machines still only have a few, or at most a few dozen, processor cores.
 When programming in Hopac, one can therefore start new jobs in situations where it would simply be unthinkable when using heavyweight threads.